 Get 4 blocks each of 20 "musketeers".
 These blocks have backpacks and 'sticks' in their hands (obviously, supposed to be muskets, but we can call them spears, halberds, bills and the like).
 I glue 2 of these blocks side by side on an MDF base 40x20mm in size.
 Paint the blocks completely grey.
 Paint some of the figures (chosen randomly) brown in the chest and/or the legs, and do the same for green and black until the majority have these 'neutral' colours in whole or in part upon their person.
 Perhaps give one or two men yellow or red legs or chests.

 Paint the banners in the national colour, then paint one corner white/black and then the diagonally opposite corner the same.
 This gives you a very easy quartered design.
-Crosses are harder but not impossible - paint the flag white/black first and then almost fill every quarter in the national colour.
+Crosses are harder but not impossible - paint the flag in base colour first and then fill in each corner in the national colour.

-You can see the results of this method in the "Pictures" page.
+You can see the result of this method in the "Pictures" page.

 For English, swap blue for red and yellow.
 For Low Countries, use light green or yellow instead of blue.
 There aren't too many rules for uniform with Medievals, but some nations (e.g. france) have a "favourite" colour, particularly when fighting abroad.
 You can do the whole army in uniform if you want, which may not be historical (What Is This Heresy!?) but makes troop identification easier.

 I've rambled about painting far too much.
 On to the games!

 Originally designed as an excuse to buy lots of fantasy-themed armies (a pun on 'Battle for Middle Earth'), I developed it into a reasonable realistic historical game, but quickly got bogged down in doing army lists and researching every period possible.
 Which is most of them.